Lambda Chi Alpha: 21st century

 In March 2007, Remy Okonkwo, a member at Georgetown College in Georgetown, Kentucky, was found hanging in the Lambda Chi house on campus.
 The coroner ruled his death a suicide but his family alleged foul play was involved.

-In January 2011, the chapter at Florida State University in Tallahassee, Florida was suspended after a sorority member whose identical twin sister was dating a Lambda Chi brother shot and killed her inside the house.
+In January 2011, the chapter at Florida State University in Tallahassee, Florida was suspended after a sorority member was shot and killed inside the fraternity house by a Lambda Chi brother who was dating her identical twin sister.
+The shooter claimed it was an accident.

 In May 2014, following a yearlong investigation, seven members at the University of Illinois Urbana-Champaign were arrested and charged with using and distributing illegal drugs.
 Police found MDMA pills, 40 grams of MDMA powder, cocaine residue, Adderall pills, suspected LSD, cannabis, a large tank of nitrous oxide, and drug paraphernalia in the fraternity house.
 As a place to purchase drugs, the fraternity had reportedly gained the nickname "the candy shop", according to The News-Gazette.

 In March 2016, the chapter at Southern Methodist University in University Park, Texas was placed on a five-year suspension for hazing and code of conduct violations.
-In 2009, the fraternity was previously suspended for similar infractions, which led to the expulsion of 35 out of its 92 members.
+In 2009 the fraternity had been disciplined but not suspended for similar infractions, which led to the expulsion of 35 out of its at the time 92 members.